astra-vision/LiDPM/README.md

 This code is developed upon the [LiDiff](https://github.com/PRBonn/LiDiff/tree/main) codebase.
 We modify it to depart from the "local" diffusion paradigm to the "global" one presented in [LiDPM](https://astra-vision.github.io/LiDPM/) paper.
-We thank the authors for making their work publicly available.
+We thank the authors of LiDiff for making their work publicly available.